-My son, Simon, was spelling words like face, lace, pace, and race for me while we were buying groceries.
+My son, Simon, spelled words out loud for me, like face, lace, pace, and race, while we were buying groceries.
 Not exactly homeschooling, but not exactly not.
 He was two.

 After a long time in a shopping cart once, Simon complained that his femurs hurt.
 Okay, I know his thigh bones were not the part that was hurting, but I was still impressed that he remembered the name of the largest bones in his body!